devleague/behavior-driven-shopping-list/README.md

   - invoking the `removeItem` method with no parameters should remove the last item in the `items` list, if there are any items, else it does nothing
   - invoking the `removeItem` method by passing in anything else that is not a ShoppingListItem object (that exists in the `items` array) should immediately throw an error
 - ShoppingList has a method named `render`
-  - calling the instance's `render` method will concatenate the result of calling `render()` on each item in this object's `items` array, wrapping it in a "<ul>" tags, and returning an html formatted string. ex: `<ul>...[all the li elements from ShoppingListItem.render()]...</ul>`
+  - calling the instance's `render` method will concatenate the result of calling `render()` on each item in this object's `items` array, wrapping it in a `<ul>` tags, and returning an html formatted string. ex: `<ul>...[all the li elements from ShoppingListItem.render()]...</ul>`

 ### test.html

-standard html5 document
+Standard html5 document
-before the end of this body tag, include your test library dependencies and your test file.

-you should be able to run your tests with all tests failing, commit and push your work.
+Before the end of this body tag, include your test library dependencies and your test file.
+You should be able to run your tests with all tests failing, commit and push your work.

 ## 2. Building the Shopping List classes to make tests pass